All the compelling new dramas on TV in 2023

 Maryland will air on ITV.

-BBC has confirmed a new crime thriller called Wolf, starring Ukweli Roach and adapted from Mo Hayder's acclaimed Jack Caffery novels.
+BBC has released the first look at crime thriller Wolf, starring Ukweli Roach and adapted from Mo Hayder's acclaimed Jack Caffery novels.

 BBC says: "DI Jack Caffery is a young man searching for himself.
-Obsessed with the neighbour he believes murdered his ten year-old brother in the nineties, Jack finds himself trying to right the wrongs of others, but at what cost?
+Obsessed with the neighbour he believes murdered his 10-year-old brother in the nineties, Jack finds himself trying to right the wrongs of others, but at what cost?

 "In an isolated house in Monmouthshire, the wealthy Anchor-Ferrers family find themselves the victims of a psychopath’s cruel games, trapped and terrorised.
 When the two narratives collide, it’s a thrilling, nail-biting and deeply disturbing race against time."